irworkshop/accountability_datacleaning/R_campfin/ms/ppp/docs/ms_ppp_stats.md

 </table>

-We ignored missing data to continue to breakdown the reported jobs.
+We ignored missing data in our breakdown of reported jobs.

 Most loans did go to small businesses saving less than **25** jobs.
 This was true in both Mississippi and the rest of the country.